-The Philippines is an archipelago consisting of 7,107 islands at low tide and slightly fewer at high tide (or so the famous Filipino joke goes).
-There are three main regions: Luzon, Visayas and Mindanao each boasting unique traditions, cultures, and culinary delights (that never cease to amaze even the pickiest business traveller).
+The Philippines is an archipelago consisting of 7,107 islands at low tide and slightly fewer at high tide (the famous Filipino joke goes).
+There are three central regions: Luzon, Visayas and Mindanao, each boasting unique traditions, cultures, and culinary delights (that never cease to amaze even the pickiest business traveller).

-Currently, Manila, in the Luzon region, is the capital of The Philippines.
+Currently, Manila, in the Luzon Region, is the capital of The Philippines.
 Depending on who is in power, the government may switch the capital to Quezon City (also in Luzon) as it is the largest city in the Philippines.
 Manila is home to Malacañang Palace, the seat of government and official residence of the President.
 Financial, business, and expensive shopping districts are found in Makati, also in the Luzon region.
-Quezon City is the home of the House of Congress, Camp Crame and Camp Aguinaldo (military bases), as well as other government buildings, such as the Social Security Building.
+Quezon City is the home of the House of Congress, Camp Crame and Camp Aguinaldo (military bases), and other government buildings, such as the Social Security Building.

 The number of islands in the Philippines gives an indication of the sheer number of dialects spoken.
 In fact, there are over 170 dialects, including Tagalog, Cebuano, Ilocano and Waray, spoken on the islands.
 However, the government officially declared Tagalog and English the official languages of the country, making it easier for Westerners to do business on the islands.

 Since English is the official language of the government, business and education, most Filipinos speak “Tag-lish”, a mixture of Tagalog and English words, in everyday conversation.
 This style of talking makes translating and interpreting a bit trickier as locals easily switch languages.